Tisfoon Lumber Defect Scanner

 Detects Defects and Grade in Lumber

-Scan either 2 faces, or for a little additional cost, scan all 4 sides including the edges.
 Our defect scanners are currently serving the following industries:

 In addition to the typical defects like knots, wane, cracks, and splits, we can also identify sap in cherry, brown in maple, blue stain in pine, and purple in poplar.
-Furtermore, the scanner software understands the nuances of cutting hardwood flooring.
+Furthermore, the scanner software understands the nuances of cutting hardwood flooring.
 The flooring sizes and grades are taken into account based on the price value of each grade with additional regard for the nesting process.

 The defect and grade identification engine is based on statistical analysis and is therefore immune to ambient lighting and even lumber species.
 In some of our installations the scanner is fed a mixture of species at the same time using the same recipe!
 This makes the scanner robust and not requiring constant calibration.